rexitjohn/ben/README.md

 # Biomarker Evaluation Node (ben)

-**ben** is an experimental veterinary machine-learning research project for evaluating whether structured biomarker-like signal patterns can help distinguish **canine cancer-positive** samples from **benign/control** samples.
+**ben** is an experimental veterinary machine-learning research project exploringwhether biomarker-derived signal patterns can support earlier identification of cancer-associated samples in dogs.

 > **Research use only.
 Not a veterinary diagnostic device.**
 > This repository does not contain validated clinical claims or real patient records.
 The included demo pipeline uses **synthetic data** so the software can be tested safely and reproducibly.